-- Become skilled in the analysis, design and implementation of information systems that support and expand the delivery of health care - Function as a translator between clinicians and information technology personnel - 3.
-Ensure that information systems capture and present critical health information - Interact with non-health care professionals, such as computer science, information science, cognitive science and other researchers to better understand how their knowledge advances health informatics science

-Demonstrate in-depth knowledge on health informatics research approaches

-6. Propose innovative approaches to the development of health informatics knowledge
+- Become skilled in the analysis, design and implementation of information systems that support and expand the delivery of health care - 2.
+Function as a translator between clinicians and information technology personnel - 3.
+Ensure that information systems capture and present critical health information - 4.
+Interact with non-health care professionals, such as computer science, information science, cognitive science and other researchers to better understand how their knowledge advances health informatics science - 5.
+Demonstrate in-depth knowledge on health informatics research approaches - 6.
+Propose innovative approaches to the development of health informatics knowledge

-School of Informatics and Computing 535 W. Michigan Street, IT 475 soicindy@iupui.edu
+School of Informatics and Computing 535 W. Michigan Street, IT 475 Indianapolis, IN 46202